‘Baby Jessica’ McClure Now Works As Teacher’s Aide After Losing Public Donations

 Suffering only moderate injuries from the fall, including a toe amputation from gangrene and a scar on her forehead, Jessica McClure was able to overcome the ordeal and continues to live a “quiet life,” still in Midland, Texas, as a wife for more than a decade, as a mom to two children, and as a special education teacher’s aide, according to Radar Online.

-Nearly every year, around the time of her rescue, news media brings Jessica McClure’s well rescue back to the minds of the public, mainly through short clips of archive footage that show “Baby Jessica” tightly wrapped around a backboard as she’s passed out of the well into a crowd of cheering onlookers, as displayed by the Daily Mail.
+Nearly every year, around the time of her rescue, news media brings Jessica McClure’s well rescue back to the minds of the public, mainly through short clips of archive footage that show “Baby Jessica” tightly wrapped around a back-board as she’s passed out of the well into a crowd of cheering onlookers, as displayed by the Daily Mail.

 The Well's End was inspired by 'Baby' Jessica McClure. @people just checked in on her 30 years after she fell. https://t.co/8fChL9goaM